scottslowe/learning-tools/consul/consul/README.md

 # Running a Consul Cluster in Vagrant

 These files were created to allow users to use Vagrant ([http://www.vagrantup.com](http://www.vagrantup.com)) quickly and relatively easily spin up a Consul ([http://www.consul.io](http://www.consul.io)) cluster.
-The configuration was tested using Vagrant 1.8 (both 1.8.1 and 1.8.5), VMware Fusion 8.1.0 (with the Vagrant VMware plugin), and VirtualBox 5.1.
+The configuration was tested using Vagrant, VMware Fusion, VirtualBox, and Libvirt.

 ## Contents

-* **consul.conf**: This Upstart configuration file allows you to use the Ubuntu `service` or `initctl` commands to start, stop, or check the status of the Consul agent running as a daemon.
-This configuration file is Ubuntu-specific.
-No edits should be necessary to this file.
+* **consul.service**: This systemd unit file enables Consul to run as a daemon.
+No edits should be necessary to this file (the `consul.sh` makes a few in-place edits during provisioning).

 * **consul.sh**: This shell script is executed by the Vagrant shell provisioner to provision the Ubuntu base box with the Consul binary.
 This shell script was written for an Ubuntu system; edits will likely be necessary for use with a different Linux distribution.

+* **machines.yml**: This YAML file contains a list of VM definitions.
+It is referenced by `Vagrantfile` when Vagrant instantiates the VMs.
+You will need to edit this file to provide appropriate IP addresses and other VM configuration data (see "Instructions" below).
+If you edit the IP addresses in this file, you _must_ also edit `server.json` to supply matching IP addresses there as well.

 * **README.md**: The file you're currently reading.

 * **server.json**: This Consul configuration file contains configuration directives to run the Consul agent as a server.
 This file is copied to `/etc/consul.d/server/config.json` by the Vagrant file provisioner.
 The IP addresses specified in this file _must_ match the IP address specified in `machines.yml`.

-* **machines.yml**: This YAML file contains a list of VM definitions.
-It is referenced by `Vagrantfile` when Vagrant instantiates the VMs.
-You will need to edit this file to provide appropriate IP addresses and other VM configuration data (see "Instructions" below).
-If you edit the IP addresses in this file, you _must_ also edit `server.json` to supply matching IP addresses there as well.

 * **Vagrantfile**: This file is used by Vagrant to spin up the virtual machines.
 This file is fairly extensively commented to help explain what's happening.
 You should be able to use this file unchanged; all the VM configuration options are stored outside this file.